Main content | back to top

 Sailing into the future

 Shipping is an efficient way to transport goods.
-But with global demand for liquefied natural gas rising fast and the world’s tanker fleet growing, Shell now has a sleek new model on the drawing board designed to burn less fuel and produce fewer emissions.
+But with long-term global demand for liquefied natural gas rising and the world’s tanker fleet growing, Shell has a sleek concept ship on the drawing board designed to burn less fuel and produce fewer emissions.

 Ocean-going tanker builders don’t stage glittering public shows like car makers, but if they did Shell’s design for a new liquefied natural gas (LNG) tanker might draw admiring crowds.

-The ship design – currently at the concept stage – owes its head-turning lines to the quest for greater fuel efficiency, which leads to lower emissions.
+The concept ship owes its head-turning lines to the quest for greater fuel efficiency, which leads to lower emissions.
 It’s an evolution in the design of LNG carriers, of which Shell is one of the world’s largest operators.

 Current ships are efficient when fully loaded in relatively calm seas.
 But seas often aren’t calm and ships spend half their lives unloaded on a return run, with tanks full of sea water ballast for stability.